 Hers, backless dress, half-pink, half-white, by Mary Farrin, in fluffy angora, with very high front.
 Pink silk stockings by Bear brand.
 Pink crepe shoes, with square paste and pink brilliante buckle, by Charles Jourdan.
 Hair-styles are by Leonard.

 His, long high-necked Prussian-style Indian silk dressing gown in turquoise and mauve paisley design, from Turnbull and Asser.
 Madeira, rich sweet-Malsmey.
 Bed-cover in silver PVC by Anderson Manson.
 Spotted plastic cushions at Presents of Sloane Street.
 Decanter at Clewes and Makin.

-All images/original text scanned by Sweet Jane from Queen Magazine November 1967, photographs by John Stember.
+All image scanned by Sweet Jane from an original editorial for Queen Magazine, November, 1967.
+All photographs by John Stember.